sushmarchandran/cloud-tsa/iter8/cloudtsa/docs/usage.md

 <a name="deploy"></a>
 ## Deploying the CloudTSA service

-To deploy the cloud TSA service, run the following command.
+To deploy the Cloud TSA service, run the following command.
 ```
 cd iter8/iter8/cloudtsa/utils
-python3 deploy.py -c <your config.json file>
+python3 deploy.py -c <path/to/your/config.json>
 ```
-This command exposes the CloudTSA service via a [nodeport](https://kubernetes.io/docs/concepts/services-networking/service/), updates the Prometheus scrape configuration by adding CloudTSA as an end-point which will be periodically scraped by Prometheus, and restarts prometheus so that these configuration changes take effect.
+This command deploys the CloudTSA service, exposes it via a [nodeport](https://kubernetes.io/docs/concepts/services-networking/service/), updates the Prometheus scrape configuration by adding CloudTSA as an end-point which will be periodically scraped by Prometheus, and restarts prometheus so that these configuration changes take effect.